DawnEver/typst-academic-cv/main_en.typ

   event:"Leader/Fullstack Developer",
 )[\
 - Lead a 18-undergraduate team for software development, related research and\ business collaboration.
-- Develop _hi-motor designer_ for design and optimization of high-efficiency motors,\ especially synchronous reluctance motors based on Python and Femm.
+- Develop _hi-motor designer_ for design and optimization of high-performance motors,\ especially synchronous reluctance motors based on Python and Femm.
-- Support intelligent selection of high-efficiency motors with motor database and\ knowledge sharing platform based on MongoDB, Nodejs and Golang.
-// - achieve 2 papers, 2 patents and register 2 software copyrights totally.
 ]

 #event(